Sign up for our newsletter and get tutorials and tips delivered to your inbox.

 In order to avoid spending hour after hour comping together a vocal and losing sight of the bigger picture, be ruthless.
 Trust your gut: If a take of a particular line or word doesn’t immediately grab you, scratch it off the list and move on to the next take!

 Sometimes it can be tough to determine how hard to de-ess, or even whether you should at all.
 Listen to your mix at multiple playback levels for perspective.
-If you hear the esses jump out across a range of volumes, fire up a de-esser.
+If you hear the esses jump out across a range of volumes, fire up a de-esser, like the De-esser module in Nectar 3.

 It’s obvious but worth stating that a singer needs air in their lungs to sing, and sensitive vocal mics will easily pick up the sound of those incoming breaths between vocal lines.
-To avoid the tedious manually edit of those breaths, try to make use of a de-breath plug-in.
+To avoid the tedious manually edit of those breaths, try to make use of a de-breath plug-in, like the Breath Control module in RX.

 Mouth clicks and smacks can also distract from a vocal track.
 When you put a sensitive microphone close to a singer, you begin hearing the mechanical noises of the mouth that can become especially distracting if the vocal ends up very exposed in the mix.
-These sounds can be removed manually by reducing the level every time you see or hear a click in the vocal, or attenuated automatically using a de-click tool.
+These sounds can be removed manually by reducing the level every time you see or hear a click in the vocal, or attenuated automatically using something like the Mouth De-click module in RX 7.

 Once you’ve cleaned up the natural artifacts and glitches of the voice, things usually start sounding pretty good.
 At that point, switch gears to look at the performance characteristics that can be tidied up.
 There may be areas where the timing of the vocal is a bit off or the vocalist just missed the note they were going for.
-To compensate, utilize a pitch correction tool to examine and finesse those moments.
+To compensate, utilize a pitch correction tool like the Pitch module in Nectar 3 to examine and finesse those moments.
 This will give you the ability to tighten up anything that may be off-pitch or off-time.

 The goal here, though, isn’t to push things to a mechanical and inhuman vocal sound.
 You can go that creative route later with the voice, if that's what the song calls for, thanks to a number of available effects plug-ins.
 In this stage, though, any corrections should be purely in service to the performance.
 If there are small blemishes that push you out of the song when you hear them, they’re worth addressing.
 In the end—and in the mix—these corrected moments will rarely be heard, but the flaws you’re taking care of might have been.